|

 Lodging House; Salt Lake City; Robertson's Club

-Story: Holmes and Watson are in Utah
+Story: Holmes and Watson are in

-Holmes and Watson to continue the pursuit alone.
+rattlesnake, leaving Holmes and Watson to continue

-Watson wounds Dennis in a gunfight in the mountains,
+the pursuit alone.
+Watson wounds Dennis in a

-and makes an unexpected acquaintance with his
+gunfight in the mountains, and makes an unexpected

-companion, learning the truth about the deaths of
+acquaintance with his companion, learning the truth

-contraband Dennis is running.
+and the nature of the contraband Dennis is running.

 |